eccentricdevotion/TARDIS/planets.md

 # Planets

 The TARDIS plugin has 3 built-in planets from the Whoniverse.
+The planets are created by installing custom datapacks on the server.
+When the planets are enabled in _planets.yml_, the server will install the datapack on the next server restart.
+Due to the current Minecraft server mechanics, a second restart is required for the server to pick up the new datapacks and create the world.

-They are listed and described below!
+The planets are listed and described below!

 ## Note